Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

-Metrics are the ‘scorecard’ of your digital marketing work.
+Metrics are the ‘scorecard’ of your marketing strategy.
 When these metrics, also known as key performance indicators (KPIs), are moving upwards, you’re winning the marketing game.
-When they’re trending downwards, you’re on the losing team (at least for now).
+When your CX KPIs are trending downwards, you’re on the losing team (at least for now).

 The most important CX metric in business is adding value - principally, bottom-line (profit) value to owners and shareholders.
 Knowing this, CX guru Jeanne Bliss defines the number one CX metric as ‘Net Customer Value Growth’ (NCVG).
 So, what does this mean?